- Studying Law at Yale

 Some jurisdictions require, and others encourage, law students to register with the state during law school.
 For example, California requires that applicants complete an Application for Registration before any other forms are submitted.
 Other jurisdictions may provide special discounts for law students who register with them fairly early in their time in law schools.
 If there is a particular state bar to which you believe you are likely to apply upon graduation, you may wish to check on its website as early as sometime in your first year at YLS to understand any special discounts for an especially early registration.
-In addition, a list of states that have a law student registration process is available in Chart 1 of the NCBE Comprehensive Guide.
+In addition, a list of states that have a law student registration process is available in Chart 1 of the NCBE Comprehensive Guide to Bar Admission Requirements.

 Most students studying for the bar sign up for a bar review course with one of the numerous bar review outfits.
 One of the more popular companies is BARBRI, but there are many others, including more competitively priced options like Themis.
 Many courses prepare students for both the multistate and state portions of the bar exam and for the MPRE.
 Others focus only on one portion of the test.
 For a list of some of the many bar review options, visit FindLaw’s website.

 In addition to passing the bar exam, your character and fitness must be established as a prerequisite to licensure.
 To assess these qualities, you will be required to provide detailed information about your background.
 If the bar examiners believe that the information you provide reflects poorly on your character or fitness, they will require additional investigation.